10.2. Command-Line variable=value Build Variables

 10.2.1.
 Controlling Command-Line Build Variables

 Being able to use a command-line build variable like debug=1 is handy, but it can be a chore to write specific Python code to recognize each such variable, check for errors and provide appropriate messages, and apply the values to a construction variable.
-To help with this, SCons provides a Variables class to define such build variables easily, and a mechanism to apply the build variables to a construction environment.
+To help with this, SCons provides a Variables container class to hold definitions of such build variables, and a mechanism to apply the build variables to a construction environment.
 This allows you to control how the build variables affect construction environments.

 vars = Variables(None, ARGUMENTS)